Skip to main content

 class

-As of ES2015 we can use the class keyword which really is just syntactic sugar on top of previously discussed prototype based system – using the class keyword merely helps us to write simpler code.
-Let's rework our previous examples to use classes:
+The class keyword is syntactic sugar on top of the prototype system.
+It just helps us write simpler code.
+Let’s rework the previous examples:

 class Car {